-This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
-All opinions are our own and we share things we think would be of interest to boys.
+This post may contain affiliate links which means I may receive a small amount, at no cost to you, if you make a purchase through a link.
+All opinions are my own and I share things I think would be of interest to you and your family.

 Inexpensive Gifts for Teenage Boys

-For LEGO (and you knew I would be mentioning LEGO, right?!) please see our Ultimate LEGO Gift Guide for suggestions.
+For LEGO (and you knew I would be mentioning LEGO, right?!)

 If you are looking for another building toy that is similar to LEGO take a look at Nanoblock.

 Either choice is great and fun for the whole family.Dragonwood is a 2015 Mensa Select Game that will get them thinking strategy.
 Gobblins, Orcs, and fire-breathing dragons abound and you have to collect adventure cards to earn your dice.

 Star Wars Origami: 36 Amazing Paper-folding Projects from a Galaxy Far, Far Away….
 Incredibly fun projects with specialty paper!Make: Paper Inventions: Machines that Move, Drawings that Light Up, and Wearables and Structures You Can Cut, Fold, and RollAnimal Origami for the Enthusiast: Step-by-Step Instructions in Over 900 Diagrams/25 Original Models (Dover Origami Papercraft)

 The Mazes by Dave Phillips are the BEST.
-We have quite a few of his (ok, a lot) and they are all very high quality, challenging, maze books that my son has thoroughly enjoyed.
+We have quite a few of his (ok, we have a lot of them!) and they are all very high quality, challenging, maze books that my son has thoroughly enjoyed.

 For the science-minded, hands-on kid who likes to, ahem, blow things up this book is a must!
 Super popular among boys.